 Graduates of the online Electronics Engineering Technology Program are qualified for highly technical and professional careers in instrumentation and control, technical sales and field services, electronics manufacturing, and electrical power operations.

-The online Electronics Engineering Technology Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+The online Electronics Engineering Technology Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

-In addition, the Electronics Engineering Technology Program is accredited by The Association of Technology, Management, and Applied Engineering.
+In addition, the Electronics Engineering Technology Program is accredited by ABET, http://www.abet.org.

 Financial Aid & Scholarships